chiahsienlin/CheckersGame/README.md

 ## How to Build
 1. Install qt5-qmake
-2. In the project directory, execute command `/.../Qt/5.11.0/clang_64/bin/qmake.`
+2. In the project directory, execute command `/.../Qt/5.11.0/clang_64/bin/qmake .`
-3. You will see a Makefile, and execute command make
+3.  qmake will automatically generate a Makefile, and execute command `make`
-4. You will see an application be generated
+4. The executable application will be generated
 5. Now, you can run the game

 ## Executalbe (Only for MacOS)